Rheumatoid arthritis: History

-The first recognized description of RA in modern medicine was in 1800 by the French physician Dr Augustin Jacob Landré-Beauvais (1772–1840) who was based in the famed Salpêtrière Hospital in Paris.
-The name "rheumatoid arthritis" itself was coined in 1859 by British rheumatologist Dr Alfred Baring Garrod.
+The first recognized description of RA in modern medicine was in 1800 by the French physician Augustin Jacob Landré-Beauvais (1772–1840) who was based in the famed Salpêtrière Hospital in Paris.
+The name "rheumatoid arthritis" itself was coined in 1859 by British rheumatologist Alfred Baring Garrod.

-The art of Peter Paul Rubens may possibly depict the effects of RA.
+The art of Peter Paul Rubens may depict the effects of RA.
 In his later paintings, his rendered hands show, in the opinion of some physicians, increasing deformity consistent with the symptoms of the disease.
 RA appears to some to have been depicted in 16th-century paintings.
 However, it is generally recognized in art historical circles that the painting of hands in the 16th and 17th century followed certain stylized conventions, most clearly seen in the Mannerist movement.
 It was conventional, for instance, to show the upheld right hand of Christ in what now appears a deformed posture.
 These conventions are easily misinterpreted as portrayals of disease.

 Historic (though not necessarily effective) treatments for RA have also included: rest, ice, compression and elevation, apple diet, nutmeg, some light exercise every now and then, nettles, bee venom, copper bracelets, rhubarb diet, extractions of teeth, fasting, honey, vitamins, insulin, magnets, and electroconvulsive therapy (ECT).

 Etymology

 Rheumatoid arthritis is derived from the Greek word ῥεύμα-rheuma (nom.), ῥεύματος-rheumatos (gen.) ("flow, current").
 The suffix -oid ("resembling") gives the translation as joint inflammation that resembles rheumatic fever.
-Rhuma which means watery discharge might refer to the fact that the joints are swollen or that the disease may be made worse by wet weather.
+Rhuma, which means watery discharge, might refer to the fact that the joints are swollen or that the disease may be made worse by wet weather.